BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-29-android-apktool-decompiling.md

 </pre>
 </noscript>

 There we go!
-In our case, we can ignore the warnings. `apktool` created a new directory with a bunch of `.smali` files, ordered by package name: one per class, containing their Dalvik bytecode.
+In our case, we can ignore the warnings. `apktool` created a new directory with a bunch of `.smali` files, organized by package: one file per class, containing their Dalvik bytecode.

 If you see files with mangled names and contents, make sure that you run `apktool` on an APK with R8 obfuscation disabled, or you'll have a hard time figuring things out.